anaticulae/rawmaker/docs/releases/backlog.rst

 linero
 ------

-* box matching is very slow, split into multiple corese?
+* box matching is very slow, split into multiple core?
 Replace with better algo approach.